 Not only that, but 92 percent of mobile video viewers are highly likely to share a video with others?

-With that type of exponential growth, businesses should be looking into adding a new format to their blog, and consider blogging in video format!
+With that type of exponential growth, schools should be looking into adding a new format to their blog, and consider blogging in video format!

 Why don’t you consider transforming some of your best content pieces into video?